 Sharing Data with University Faculty and Researchers

-This procedure provides guidance on how and when members of the University community can share public or private unit record data and or aggregate-level data with University of Minnesota faculty and researchers.
-This procedure applies to all University providers of data, including individuals and units, including central units (e.g., Office of Institutional Research, central-work streams such as Human Resources, etc.), as well as colleges, departments and other units.
+This procedure defines how and when members of the University community can share public or private unit record data and or aggregate-level administrative data with University of Minnesota faculty and researchers.
+This procedure applies to all University providers of data, including individuals and units.
+Units include, but are not limited to central units (e.g., Office of Institutional Research, central-work streams such as Human Resources, etc.), colleges, departments, centers, and programs.

 Individuals or units providing data in any form, including the secondary release of data, are responsible for the application of this procedure and its related policy (see Administrative Policy: Public Access to University Information).